 Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

-Last updated: Mar-12-2023
+Last updated: Feb-14-2024

-The Salesforce Commerce Cloud B2C Commerce cartridge enables you to simplify and automate the process of managing, transforming, optimizing, and delivering images and videos throughout your entire Commerce Cloud store, including product images and videos, 360 spin sets and 3D models, category assets, and site catalogs.
+The Salesforce Commerce Cloud B2C Commerce Cartridge enables you to simplify and automate the process of managing, transforming, optimizing, and delivering images and videos throughout your entire Commerce Cloud store, including product images and videos, 360 spin sets and 3D models, category assets, and site catalogs.

 Media mapping options